kactlabs/genai-daily/1-llava-ocr-csp/README.md

-# Gemma OCR App
+# Llava OCR App

-This project leverages Gemma vision capabilities and Streamlit to create a 100% locally running computer vision app that can perform both OCR and extract structured text from the image.
+This project leverages Llava vision capabilities and Streamlit to create a 100% locally running computer vision app that can perform both OCR and extract structured text from the image.

 ## Installation and setup